djmgit/DeathStar/README.md

   will run.
 After the specified time period is over, the instance of the invoked function will be killed by AWS lambda.
 The value has a hard limit of 900, which is
   15 minute.
 Unfortunately this is a limitation.
 However if you want to attack a target for than 15 minute, you can create two attack definitions with the same target or invoke DeathStar again.

+- lambdaRegion: This is simply the AWS region where you want DeathStar to spawn the function.